 What is the Huffman Ad Hoc Committee?

-At the request of several entities, Congressman Jared Huffman has convened stakeholders in a separate process referred to as Congressman Jared Huffman’s Potter Valley Project Ad Hoc Committee, which complements the formal FERC relicensing process.
+At the request of several entities, Congressman Jared Huffman has convened stakeholders in a process referred to as Congressman Jared Huffman’s Potter Valley Project Ad Hoc Committee, which complements the formal FERC relicensing process.
 The Committee has no formal authority, yet it also has no constraints – thereby enabling constructive dialogue among stakeholders and consideration of a broad range of scenarios for the future of the Potter Valley Project.
 At the request of Congressman Huffman, PG&E, Sonoma County Water Agency, and California Trout teamed to contract the Consensus Building Institute to provide impartial facilitation of the Ad Hoc Committee.
 The Ad Hoc Committee offers a promising venue for regional water planning alongside consideration of salmonid population recovery.
-PG&E, the licensee, supports and participates in the Ad Hoc discussion of the Project outside of the FERC process while the formal FERC process proceeds.

 The Ad Hoc Committee identified two key topics that are fundamental to the Potter Valley Project: (1) fish passage above Scott Dam and (2) water supply options.
-At its January 2018 meeting, the Ad Hoc Committee formed two technical working groups to examine these issues in a rapid, focused manner.
-Throughout 2018, the Fish Passage and Water Supply Working Groups will examine these issues and then report their findings to the full Ad Hoc Committee for consideration.
+At its January 2018 meeting, the Ad Hoc Committee formed two technical working groups to examine these issues in a focused manner.
+Since 2018, the Fish Passage and Water Supply Working Groups have examined these issues and have been reporting their findings to the full Ad Hoc Committee for consideration.

 Ad Hoc Committee Participants